AndrewSumsion/GLoIP/README.md

 ## To-Do
 - Finish metadata for all of OpenGL ES 3.2
 - Create some kind of solution for functions like eglGetProcAddress
+- Include multiple protocols in one library
-- Implement buffered IO
+- Implement a page-based, aligned protocol for communicating
-- Change protocol to be more alignment friendly
-- Change protocol to require fewer read calls